lilygo92/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 6.1.
+Made by adding new features to an existing template, for the purpose of gaining proficiency with Ruby on Rails, Rspec, and Cypress.
+This project was completed as a part of the Lighthouse Labs Web Development bootcamp.

 ## Screenshots
 ![Homepage](https://user-images.githubusercontent.com/107281344/237021201-5be13f77-17a2-41b2-afe1-b512703d1dbc.png)